01-edu/public/subjects/AI.GO/listed/README.md

 #### Task 1:

-You must declare a variable `components` that contains 4 strings, one for each robot component.
+You must declare a variable `components` that contains 4 strings, one for each robot component "motor", "sensor", "battery" and "camera" (respect that order).

 #### Task 2: